No-Code Web App Development

 You are a solo founder shipping your first SaaS.
 Totalum if you want one tool to ship the full product with auth, database, payments, and custom domain.
 Bolt.new or Lovable if you only need a prototype this week and you do not mind rebuilding pieces later.

 You run a software agency delivering client work.
 Totalum if you want each client project on its own real codebase, custom domain, and Stripe account, with the ability to hand it over.
 Codespaces if you already have a strong internal Next.js or Node template and just need cloud dev environments.
+For a deeper comparison of the field on agency criteria, see our guide to the best AI app builder for agencies.

 You are a SaaS company that wants to embed an AI app builder inside your product.
 Totalum is the only one of the ten with an MCP server and a production-ready API that lets other agents drive project creation and management.
 The other AI builders are end-user products, not embeddable services.